-Prefix No. Course Title Hours Per Week
+Piedmont Commu inity Colleg {je} Cour se Descript ions 15 Prefix No. Course Title Hours Per Week CL.

-CL.
 LB.
 CLINIC CR.

-BUS 110 Introduction to Business 3 0 0 3
+BUS 110 Prerequisites: Corequisites: Introduction to Busir None None iess 3 0 0 3

-Prerequisites: None

 This course provides a survey of the business world.
 Topics include the basic principles and practices of contemporary business.
 Upon completion, students should be able to demonstrate an understanding of business concepts as a foundation for studying other business subjects.
 This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
 This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.